 Timahoe South is located approximately 7.6 kilometres east of Carbury in County Kildare.
 The Carbury to Timahoe road forms a boundary with the northern section of the site.
 The R403 Carbury to Allenwood road runs along the south of the site with access to the Drehid landfill site gained from this road.
 Several Coillte-owned conifer plantations are located adjacent to the boundaries of the site.
 An adjacent BnM property called Timahoe North is located adjacent to the north side of this bog and the development of this site is quite similar to this bog.
 The surrounding landscape is quite flat and largely dominated by farmland.
-Much of the grassland located adjacent to the site boundaries has been reclaimed in the past from bogland.
-The other main habitats found around the margins include typical small patches of cutover and remnant high bog and associated scrub/Birch woodland located outside the Bord na Móna boundary.
+Much of the grassland located adjacent to the margins include typical small patches of cutover and remnant high bog and associated scrub/Birch woodland located outside the Bord na Móna boundary.